AsynEIO: Asynchronous Monocular Event-Inertial Odometry Using Gaussian Process Regression: GP-Inertial Factor

-Before describing the GPIF, we need first know the kinematic state at an arbitrary timestamp.
-To query the trajectory at timestamp $\tau$ between $t_{k}$ and $t_{k+1}$, we firstly interpolate the local variable $\boldsymbol{\gamma}_k(\tau)$ with
+Before applying the GPIF, we need first know the kinematic state at an arbitrary timestamp.
+To query the trajectory at timestamp $\tau$ between $t_{k}$ and $t_{k+1}$, we firstly interpolate the local variable $\boldsymbol{\gamma}_k(\tau)$ \cite{wong2020data} with

 Then, in conjunction with \eqref{eq:Tlocal}-\eqref{eq:localstate}, the kinematic state $\boldsymbol{x}(\tau)$ in \eqref{eq:kin_state} can be resolved.

 With the GP-based continuous-time trajectory, we construct the GPIF directly from the angular velocity and linear acceleration states, which avoids the preintegration.
 Considering \eqref{eq:gen_vel}, \eqref{eq:v_dot} and \eqref{eq:acc_measure}, the residual of GPIF can be given by